JohnRSim/NFTHACK2022/README.md

 # Enhancing OpenSea Social share<br />AR Player support within Twitter
 ... in development.. <br />
 Enables users to share OpenSea NFT page to Twitter and display the interactive 3D NFT Asset<br />
-- currently OpenSea only shows a static image of 3D content with the card in Twitter. <br />
+Currently OpenSea only shows a static image of 3D content with the card in Twitter. <br />
 https://github.com/JohnRSim/Twitter-Card-NFT-Generator

 # Interlinked NFT Bridge